Psychological Health & Safety

 - MENTAL HEALTH SUPPORT FOR EXECUTIVE OFFICERS

-Individual mental health maintenance and support for executive leaders dealing with the stressors of leading an organization, operational and business growth difficulties, major organizational transition, workplace conflicts or relationship difficulties, mental health or addictions issues, personal relationship and intimacy problems, family problems, major life changes, financial problems, etc.
+Individual mental health maintenance and support for executive leaders dealing with the stressors of leading an organization, operational and business growth difficulties, major organizational transition, workplace conflicts or relationship difficulties, mental health or substance use issues, personal relationship and intimacy problems, family problems, major life changes, financial problems, etc.

 - EXIT PREPARATION & SUPPORT

-Individual psychological preparation and for retirement or exit.
+Individual mental and emotional preparation and for retirement or exit.

 OUR PEOPLE, YOUR ADVANTAGE

 Each of our associates, therapists, service partners in this domain have expertise in different dimensions of wellness and together, they can provide multi-disciplinary interventions and support that clients would need to deal with their issues and concerns in a holistic manner.